getpiggybank/code-guide/SCSS/README.md

   property: value;          // first component properties
   @include prop(value);     // then mixins
-  &:hover {}                // then native pseudo or hover styles for the component &.is-inActive {}          // then custom state classes for the component .__element {              // then descendants
+  &:hover {}                // then native pseudo or hover styles for the component &.is-inactive {}          // then custom state classes for the component .__element {              // then descendants
     property: value;           // which in turn follows the same structure
     @include prop(val);        // except there should be no nested elements